ZapGaming/Profile-readme/README.md

 Step 1: Make the special respitory, to do this click the make a new respitory button and for the respitory name type ur username make sure to set it as public and add a readme

-Step 2: Add some of the markdowns bellow
+Step 2: Add some of the markdowns bellow be sure to change it from my username to yours